MarcusTravis/Open-Sesame/README.md

   # Open Sesame

   ## Description
   User can utilize Open Sesame as a secure location to store all usernames and passwords.
 Once logged in, the user will be displayed a table where they store all of their usernames and passwords.
 They will have the ability to add, update, and delete the username and   password fields.
 There will also be a link a password generator if needed.
+  Deploy the app here!:https://safe-badlands-31285.herokuapp.com/

   ![GitHub repo size](https://img.shields.io/github/repo-size/saDS/Open-Sesame)